 Tastier together – tackling food waste

-Summary: The Immanuel Kant Public Library in Klaipėda, Lithuania is working with the local community to tackle food waste and social isolation through community events.
+Working with the local community to tackle food waste and social isolation together.

-Around one third of the food produced around the world goes to waste – that’s the shocking fact that this challenge team in Lithuania wanted to confront head on, while also tackling other pressing concerns such as the rising cost of living and social isolation.
+Around one third of the food produced around the world goes to waste – that’s 1.6 billion tons of food.
+Those are the shocking facts that this challenge team in Lithuania wanted to confront head on, while also tackling other pressing concerns such as the rising cost of living and social isolation.

-The Immanuel Kant Public Library in Klaipėda is working with the local community to bring people around the table for communal lunches and food club events to talk, learn, share food planning ideas and to consider how to live more sustainably and efficiently in the face of climate change and the cost of living crisis.
+The Immanuel Kant Public Library in Klaipėda worked with the local community to bring people around the table for communal lunches and food club events to talk, learn, share food planning ideas and to consider how to live more sustainably and efficiently in the face of climate change and the cost-of-living crisis.

 The initiative was given the name “It is tastier together” (“Kartu-skanu” in Lithuanian).
-For the challenge team, it’s also important to incorporate a sense of belonging and togetherness, particularly in the aftermath of the pandemic and against the backdrop of the war in Ukraine.
+For the challenge team, it was also important to incorporate a sense of belonging, well-being and togetherness, particularly in the aftermath of the Covid-19 pandemic and against the backdrop of the war in Ukraine.

 They said: “Our dream idea is the continuity of our food club, designed to gather people, and seeing other teams in Europe scaling up with our social project concept.”